OSNA Bylaws adopted July 23, 2018

-Membership for Individual or Business Membership shall terminate when a person or entity is no longer located within the OSNA Boundaries.
-Membership will also terminate for all classes of members one month (30days) after the non-renewal of the annual membership and/or the non-payment of dues for the current membership year.
+Membership for Individual or Business Membership shall terminate when a person or entity is no longer located within the OSNA boundaries.
+Membership will also terminate for all classes one month (30 days) after the non-renewal of the annual Membership and/or the non-payment of dues for the current Membership year.

 Section 3.7 – Voting

-All voting classes members shall have one (1) vote each to be cast during attendance at any regular or special meeting.
+All current resident and business Members with paid dues shall have one (1) vote each to be cast during attendance at any regular or special meeting.
 Voting will be by written ballot or oral affirmation.
-Proxy votes are allowed only by eligible voting members conferring proxy onto another eligible voting member.
+A printed list of current Members will be available at each meeting where a vote is to take place.
+Only eligible voting Members conferring proxy onto another eligible voting member will be allowed.
 The written process for conferring proxy is as follows: Permission is given by handwritten note that gives the names of the involved parties and date proxy is given.
-A handwritten signature is only necessary for a handwritten note.
-The note or a printout of an email must be given to the officer in charge of voting any time before the vote is taken.
-A simple majority of those voting shall constitute an affirmative cote.
+A handwritten signature is necessary for a handwritten note.
+The note must be given to the Board Member in charge of voting any time before the vote is taken.
+A simple majority of those voting shall constitute an affirmative vote.